standard-for-public-code/standard-for-public-code/standards/reusable-and-portable-codebases.md

 ## Management: what you need to do

-* ???
+* Make sure that stakeholders and business owners understand that reusability is an explicit goal of the project as it reduces technical debt and provides sustainability for the codebase

 ## Developers and designers: what you need to do

-* Source code should be designed for reuse by other users and organizations.
+* Source should be designed for reuse by other users and organizations
+* Source should be designed to solve a general problem instead of a specific one
+* if someone in a similar organization faces a similar problem they should be able to use your solution

 ## Further reading